 The program will be implemented through GoI systems and procedures.
 A direct funding agreement will be signed by GoI and AusAID, and GoI will establish a special account in Bank Indonesia, to which the grant funds will be transferred.
 The executing agency for the program will be DGHS.
 A central project management unit and Project Management Manual will be established by decree of the Director General of Human Settlements.
 DGHS will bear principal responsibility for selecting the participating LGs, using entry criteria agreed in the project design.
 Entry criteria include evidence of commitments to achieve governance benchmarks that will be stated in the grant agreements.
-Proposals for the award of grants will be sent from DGHS (in consultation with AusAID) to MoF, which will issue a notification of the grant award.
-MoF will subsequently sign a three-year grant agreement with each LG.
-The grant agreements will include reference to the DGHS project management manual which will contain detailed implementation guidelines.
-Day-to-day management of the program will be the responsibility of a DGHS project management unit which will be supported by consultants engaged by IndII.
+Proposals for the award of grants will be sent from DGHS (in consultation with AusAID) to MoF, which will issue a notification of the grant agreements will include reference to the DGHS project management manual which will contain detailed implementation guidelines.
+Day-to-day management of the program will be supported by consultants engaged by IndII.